doriafederico/SmallUtility/README.md

 # Welcome to SmallUtility

 Hi!
 Welcome to SmallUtility.
-Here you can find a collection of JAVA programs (written with NetBeans)
+Here you can find a collection of open-source Java programs (written with NetBeans) that allows you to resolve a lot of mathematical problems.
+New update every week!

-# Files
+# Index

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**